 Be sure to revisit your estate plan before the end of the year, especially if you’ve experienced a major life event, like marriage, divorce or the birth of a child.
 In these events, you should update all of your estate planning documents and review the current beneficiaries of your will and life insurance policies.
 In fact, you may want to consider having all of your policies reviewed to ensure the terms and coverage can still support your current goals and circumstances.

-In 2015, the annual federal gift tax exclusion allows you to make gifts of up to $14,000 to anyone without triggering gift tax.
 If you’re inclined to help the next generation, annual gifts can be appreciated during your lifetime, instead of through an inheritance after your death.
+The annual federal gift tax exclusion allows you to make gifts of up to a certain amount to anyone without triggering gift tax.
 You can also use these gifts to make contributions to 529 college savings plans or retirement accounts.
 It’s a great way to support savings for the next generation.

 Like most people, your goals and priorities might look different than this time last year — and that’s perfectly normal.
 However, as your goals change, so too should your financial plan.
 If you haven’t already, enlist the help of a financial advisor to put all the pieces together, assess whether your plan is still working and make adjustments accordingly.